Chattanooga Suspends Curbside Recycling

 “Life starts all over again when it gets crisp in the fall.” -F. Scott Fitzgerald

 Fall is my favorite season!
 I love the drop in temperature, the changing hues, the sight of leaves floating down, and the sound of leaves crunching under my feet.
-We have a big backyard with a wooded area, hence lots of trees.
-We rarely rake our leaves because I like the sight of them and my son and I can hunt pretty ones.
+We have a big backyard with a wooded area and many trees.
+We rarely rake our leaves because I like the sight of them and my son and I can look for pretty ones.

 But by the end of the season, many people feel the need to remove leaves.
-Here are some eco-friendly tips about how to manage the fall leaves in your yard.
+You can simply leave the leaves!
+But if you must do something about your fall leaves, here are some eco-friendly tips about how to manage them in your yard.

 “Autumn leaves are falling, filling up the streets; golden colors on the lawn, nature’s trick or treat!”–Rusty Fischer